U3A courses cover a wide range of subjects and interests including:

 - discussion groups on current affairs, literature and books

 - computer and digital technology chat groups and forums

 - courses that are essentially recreational (such as film and travellers' groups, lawn bowls, bridge, Scrabble, Tai Chi, birdwatching, visits to historical sites and cultural events).

-Courses are restricted to financial members only, however some activities, such as our forums (see the Activities tab) are open to the general public.
+Courses are restricted to financial members only, however some activities, such as our lunchtime forums which are co-hosted with COTA, are open to the general public (see the Activities tab).

 How to enrol in a course

-Membership also enables you to enrol in courses and/or take part in other activities, including a range of travel opportunities, outings and walks, forums and film screenings.
-Enrolment processes vary across courses, as shown in the Course Listing.
-Most require potential participants to phone or email the course convener on or after the date shown in the Course Listing.
+Membership of U3A enables you to enrol in courses and take part in other activities, including a range of travel opportunities, outings and walks, forums and film screenings.
+Most require potential participants to email or phone the course leader or convener on or after the date shown in the Courses Listing.

 U3A always welcomes proposals for new courses from people who have interests or skills in particular fields and would like to share them with their peers.
 In fact, we depend on it!
-If you are interested in joining U3A and presenting a course, send an to the Chair of our Courses Committee.
+If you are interested in joining U3A and presenting a course, you can find out more information here.